 from a husband or family member)

-While we encourage people to give financially as every single product in a mama kit is available on the ground in Uganda and Sierra Leone, we understand the desire to be involved hands-on.
-If your church or women’s group would like to gather together to package mama kits, the only thing we ask is that you also ship the kits to our Lulu families.
+However, we understand the desire to be involved hands-on.
+If your church or women’s group would still like to package mama kits, the only thing we ask is that you also ship them to our Lulu families.